-- (i) Oversee the talent management and succession planning for senior management staff; - (ii) Review and recommend to the Board the remuneration framework for compensation to each Director, and ensure that the level of remuneration offered is appropriate to the level of contribution; - (iii) Review and approve the remuneration of Key
+- (i) Oversee the talent management and succession planning for Senior Management staff; - Review and recommend to the Board the remuneration framework for compensation to each Director, and ensure that the level of remuneration offered is appropriate to the level of contribution;

-- Executives that is aligned with the long-term interests of the Group to ensure that the overall remuneration package is attractive to retain and motivate Key Executives; and - (iv) Review the Group's obligations arising in the event of termination of Directors' and Key Executives' services in a fair, reasonable and equitable manner, including the cessation of financial incentives that have been earned but not yet disbursed due to exceptional circumstances of misstatement or misconduct.
+- (iii) Review and approve the remuneration of Key Executives that is aligned with the long-term interests of the Group to ensure that the overall remuneration package is attractive to retain and motivate Key Executives; and - (iv) Review the Group's obligations arising in the event of termination of Directors' and Key Executives' services in a fair, reasonable and equitable manner, including the cessation of financial incentives that have been earned but not yet disbursed due to exceptional circumstances of misstatement or misconduct.

-The RC has unrestricted access to the ComfortDelGro Group Human Resource Officer, who attends all RC meetings and provides the relevant market remuneration data and practices to the Committee.
+The RC has unrestricted access to the ComfortDelGro Group Chief Human Resource Officer, who attends all RC meetings and provides the relevant market remuneration data and practices to the Committee.
 The RC may also seek external expert advice on such matters where needed.
-During the year, there was no particular requirement for the engagement of external consultants.
+In 2018, the Group engaged the services of an external consulting firm, Willis Towers Watson, to conduct an Executive Compensation Benchmarking exercise for an independent review of the compensation packages of its senior executives.

-Principle 8: Level and Mix of Remuneration Performance-related Remuneration
+Principle 8: Level and Mix of Remuneration

+Performance-related Remuneration

 The remuneration packages of the CEO and Key Executives of the Group comprise fixed and variable components.
-The variable component in the form of year-end performance bonuses, forms a significant proportion of the remuneration packages and is dependent on the profitability of the Group and individual performance.
+The variable component in the form of year end performance bonuses, forms a significant proportion of the remuneration packages and is dependent on the profitability of the Group and individual performance.
 Subject to market conditions and the operating environment, the Group targets a total compensation package with fixed to variable component ratios of 70:30 for Rank and File Employees, 60:40 for Middle Management staff and 50:50 for Senior Management staff.
-The Group believes that a higher proportion of performance related component would ensure greater alignment of interests of the Employees with those of Shareholders and contributes to sustainable performance in the long-term.
-In addition, the remuneration of the CEO is also tied to the return on Shareholders' funds vis-à-vis the weighted average cost of capital and the level of profitability achieved.
+The Group believes that a higher proportion of performance related component would ensure greater alignment of interests of the employees with those of Shareholders and contributes to sustainable performance in the long-term.